California Penal Code 311 Child Pornography Laws

 - You knowingly had possession of images that depicted minors engaging in sexual activity;

-- You knew that the images were showing someone under 18 engaging in sexual acts.
+- You knew that the images showed someone under 18 engaging in sexual acts.

-Put simply, in order to get convicted of violating Penal Code 311, it must be proven, beyond a reasonable doubt, you knowingly were in possession or had control over any obscene material showing a minor engaging or simulating sexual activity.
+Put simply, to get convicted of violating Penal Code 311; it must be proven, beyond a reasonable doubt, you knowingly were in possession or had control over any obscene material showing a minor engaging or simulating sexual activity.
 Related Penal Code Sections include:

 - Penal Code 311.11 PC prohibits knowingly possessing any child pornography that was produced using a person under 18 years old;

 - Penal Code 311.10 PC prohibits knowingly advertising obscene child porn for sale or distribution;

 - Penal Code 311.3 PC prohibits knowingly developing, duplicating, printing, or exchanging any child pornography;

 - Penal Code 311.4 PC prohibits hiring, employing, persuading, coercing, a minor to participate in producing child pornography:

 - Penal Code 288 PC makes it a crime for someone to commit lewd acts on a child;

 - Penal Code 261.5 PC statutory rape laws make it a crime to engage in sexual intercourse with a minor.

 Federal Child Pornography Laws – 18 U.S.C. § 2252